Zasilkovna/prestashop-1.6/README.md

 [Návod v češtině](#modul-pro-prestashop-16)

 # Module for PrestaShop 1.6
+As PrestaShop 1.6.1.x has officially reached its “end of life” status, further updates, development, and support for the module targeting this version have been discontinued.

 ### Download link
 [Download the latest version](https://github.com/Zasilkovna/prestashop-1.6/releases/latest)

 ## System requirements
-For installation of Prestashop 1.6.x there is required to install following components:
+For installation of Prestashop 1.6.1.24 there is required to install following components:
 - System: Unix, Linux (recommended); or Windows
 - Web server: Apache or NGINX
   - mod_rewrite allowed
   - mod_security allowed
   - mod_auth_basic denied
   - RECOMMENDED: at least 64Mb of memory reserved for PHP, the more the better
-- PHP: version 5.6 and newer
+- PHP: version 5.6 - 7.1
 - MySQL: version 5.0 and newer
 - PHP extension:
   - PDO_MySQL